verdaccio/website/website/translated_docs/it-IT/reverse-proxy.md

 In questo caso invece, `url_prefix` dovrebbe essere impostato su `/verdaccio/`

-> Nota: C'è uno Slash dopo il percorso dell'installazione (`https://your-domain:port/verdaccio/`)!
+> Note: There is a slash after the install path (`https://your-domain:port/verdaccio/`)!